LauraMarott/SocialGraphs/Community.md

 The modularity is a score for how well connected the communities are and it is between -1 and 1 where 0 corresponds to a random network.
 The modularity for this community detection is 0.66, thus the communities are well connected.
 The plot above also shows that the communitites are nicely defined.

-From here it is interesting to see what makes the communities and if this could influence the success of a movie.
+From here it is interesting to see what makes the communities and if this could influence the success of a movie, right?

 ### Understanding the Communities